0xPB/CandyCash/README.md

 3. Install MongoDB Compass (optional for GUI): sudo apt install mongodb-compass

+4. Install UFW (Uncomplicated Firewall): sudo apt install ufw

+   Enable UFW:
+   sudo ufw enable

+5. Install Node.js Dependencies:
+   Navigate to the backend folder and install dependencies: cd backend npm install

+   Navigate to the frontend folder and install dependencies: cd ../frontend npm install

-4. Run the Application:
+6. Run the Application:
-   Launch the Python script to manage the system: sudo python3 CandyCash.py
+   Return to the root folder and launch the Python script to manage the system: cd .. sudo python3 CandyCash.py

-5. System Management:
-   Use the dialog interface to:
-   - Open or close the necessary ports.
+## About `CandyCash.py`

+The `CandyCash.py` script, located at the root of the project, is the central management tool for controlling the application services and configuring the system.
+Here's what it does:

+- **Open All Ports**: Automatically opens the required ports (3000 for the frontend, 4000 for the chat, 5000 for the backend, and 27017 for MongoDB) to ensure all services function correctly.
+- **Close All Ports**: Closes all the aforementioned ports for security when the services are no longer needed.
+- **Start/Stop Frontend**: Allows the user to start or stop the Vue.js frontend interface.
-   - Start or stop the frontend, backend, and chat services.
+- **Start/Stop Backend**: Enables the user to start or stop the Node.js backend server.
-   - Modify or reset the system IP address.
+- **Start/Stop Chat**: Manages the chat service by enabling or disabling the Socket.io-based server.
+- **Modify IP**: Changes the server's IP address if needed, useful for deploying the system in different environments or with different network configurations.
+- **Reset IP to Default**: Restores the IP address to its default state.

 ## Ports Used